 Self-isolating ahead of surgery?
 You could also qualify for SSP.
 If you're told to self-isolate by a healthcare professional ahead of surgery, then you might also be eligible for SSP.
 It's payable from day one, but you'll need to self-isolate for at least four days prior to surgery to qualify (or three days, with surgery taking place on the fourth).
 The other SSP eligibility rules will also apply (ie, employed and earning at least £120/week).

 The Government's no longer advises people deemed 'clinically extremely vulnerable' to coronavirus to shield and not travel into the workplace.
 The effect of this is that you can't use the need to shield as a reason to claim statutory sick pay - even if you still don't want to travel into the workplace but you're unable to work from home.

 Looking after children and your rights at work

-With schools now open again, many frazzled parents are breathing a sigh of relief.
-However, for those still juggling or having to deal with a temporary closure due to coronavirus, here's what you can do:
+With schools open for the autumn term, many frazzled parents are breathing a sigh of relief.
+However, for those still juggling or having to deal with temporary sporadic closures due to coronavirus, here's what your rights are: